X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction: Results and Discussion

 \section{Results and Discussion}

 Table \ref{tab: ade} reports the ADE and FDE values for compared models on highD and NGSIM datasets, and Table \ref{tab: pred} summarizes the RMSE errors over the 5-second prediction horizon.
-All the models were implemented (in case the code was not available), trained, and evaluated on the balanced dataset resulting from the data preprocessing step as described in \ref{subsection:preprocessing}.
+All the models were implemented (in case the code was not available), trained, and evaluated on the same balanced dataset resulting from the data preprocessing step as described in \ref{subsection:preprocessing}.
 The dataset is adjusted to accommodate the input required by the evaluated models.
 Both the models proposed in this paper, X-TRAJ and X-TRACK, achieve the best performance across all evaluation metrics in highD and performance comparable to state-of-the-art baselines in the case of NGSIM.

 On highD, the integration of the kinematic layer to our xLSTM-based vehicle trajectory prediction framework yields substantial improvements: $51\%$ in ADE and $34\%$ in FDE.
 For RMSE, the X-TRACK model improves by $79\%$ at the $1$-second prediction and by $32\%$ at the $5$-second prediction.
 This performance enhancement indicates that the non-holonomic constraints introduced by the kinematic layer enforce physically consistent motion and prevent implausible trajectory drift.
-Fig. \ref{fig:traj_compare} shows the predicted trajectories of X-TRAJ and X-TRACK on the highD dataset, showing that X-TRACK exhibits closer alignment with the ground-truth trajectory.
-Compared to MHA-LSTM \cite{mha_lstm}, the proposed X-TRACK achieves $86\%$ better performance at the $1$-second prediction horizon and $64 \%$ at the $5$-second prediction horizon.
-In comparison to GFTNNv2 \cite{GFTNN2}, X-TRACK shows $78.7\%$ and $19.7\%$ improvement at $1$-second and $5$-second prediction, respectively.
-Additionally, due to the missing physical constraints, X-TRAJ performs $2.13\%$ worse than GFTNNv2 at $1$-second prediction and $17.84\%$ worse than GFTNNv2 at $5$-second prediction on the highD dataset.
+Fig. \ref{fig:traj_compare} presents two representative prediction examples from the highD dataset, comparing X-TRAJ and X-TRACK, and shows that X-TRACK exhibits closer alignment with the ground-truth trajectory.

+Quantitatively, X-TRACK outperforms the compared baselines on the highD dataset across the prediction horizons.
+Compared to the best performing baseline without xLSTM (GFTNNv2 \cite{GFTNNV2}), X-TRACK achieves $78.7\%$ and $19.7\%$ improvement at $1$-second and $5$-second prediction, respectively.
+In contrast, X-TRAJ performs $2.13\%$ and $17.84\%$ worse than GFTNNv2 at the $1$ and $5$-second prediction, respectively, on the highD dataset, highlighting the importance of incorporating kinematic constraints.